 - Assess the potential advantage to be gained from establishing ‘blocks’ of households able to take up measures.

 - Establish a core pool of retrofitted properties across a number of communities providing valuable case studies and encouraging further take up through peer to peer knowledge exchange.

-The project is working with five communities in the SWDCEP area.
+The project worked with five communities in the SWDCEP area.
 These are:

 Energy Champion Training

 Thirty representatives from the SW Devon Community Energy Partnership communities have been trained by the Centre for Sustainable Energy in domestic energy efficiency.
 The Energy Champions can offer advice on:

 - Low and no-cost measures that any householder can take to reduce their fuel use

 - The main controls found on a central heating system and how to use them